-Nature and Parks
+Daintree National Park Nature and Parks

-A visit to the Daintree is an opportunity to immerse yourself in a world-class and unique natural environment dominated by rainforests and nature parks.
+Immerse yourself in a world-class and unique natural environment dominated by rainforests and nature parks.

-The tropical Daintree Rainforest near Daintree, in Australia’s tropical far north, is around 1,200 square kilometres in size.
+The tropical Daintree Rainforest in Australia’s tropical far north is around 1,200 square kilometres in size.
 It is the largest continuous area of rainforest on the Australian mainland.

-This region is assessed as containing 30% of frog, marsupial and reptile species in Australia, and 65% of bat and butterfly species.
+This region is assessed as containing 30% of frog, marsupial and reptile species in Australia and 65% of bat and butterfly species.

 It hosts 20% of Australia’s bird species, with 430 of them living among its trees, 13 of which are found nowhere else in the world.

-Including its role in the earth’s evolutionary history, its significant ongoing ecological and biological processes, as an example of superlative natural phenomena.
+Including its role in the earth’s evolutionary history, its significant ongoing ecological and biological processes.
+As an example of superlative natural phenomena.

 With superlative scenic features highlighted by extensive, sweeping forest vistas, wild rivers, waterfalls, rugged gorges and coastal scenery.

-Rainforested mountains, sweeping down to long sandy beaches, one of the most biologically diverse areas in the world.
+Rainforested mountains, sweeping down to long sandy beaches.
+One of the most biologically diverse areas in the world.

-To get a better perspective of Cape Tribulation to visit the lookout located on Cape Tribulation Beach.
+To get a better perspective of Cape Tribulation, visit the lookout located on Cape Tribulation Beach.

-Find out about the Daintree Rainforest history
+Find out about the Daintree Rainforest history.